WECK-web/Fproject/README.md

-Perfect 👍 If you want to deploy this multi-page vanilla HTML/CSS/JS site with **Vercel**, the process is super simple — no build tools are needed.
+Perfect 🚀 Since you’ve already deployed your site to **Vercel**, we can update your README so it looks polished, professional, and includes your **live demo link**.

-Here’s the updated **README.md** with **Vercel deployment instructions**:
+Here’s the full `README.md` for your project:

 ---